dengxiaozhi/HTCN/README.md

-# Hybrid Tri-stream Network for Contrastive Clustering (HTNCC)
+# Hybrid Tri-stream Clustering Network (HTCN)

-By Xiaozhi Deng, Dong Huang, Bowen Zhu, Ding-Hua Chen
+By Xiaozhi Deng, Dong Huang and Chang-Dong Wang

 This is a Pytorch implementation of the paper.